St Petersburg, Russia

 Requirements for Entry & Visa

 U.S. citizens require a valid passport and a visa to enter the Russian Federation.
-For visa requirements, visit www.ruscon.com or your local Russian Consulate.
-Once you have registered, we will send you a letter with an invitation to get your visa.
+You will need an invitation letter to get your visa.
+The easiest way to go about this is to do everything online http://www.travisa.com

 Food and Eating Customs